-Odie "Odienator" Henderson has spent almost 30 years working in Information Technology.
+Odie "Odienator" Henderson has spent over 33 years working in Information Technology.
 He runs the blogs Big Media Vandalism and Tales of Odienary Madness.
 Read his answers to our Movie Love Questionnaire here.

 A lover of film noir, musicals, Blaxploitation, bad art and good trash, Odie has been a Far Flung Correspondent since 2011.
 He has written for Slant Magazine's The House Next Door blog since 2006.
-He is the troublemaker responsible for the annual Black History Mumf series at Big Media Vandalism.
-His work has also appeared at MovieMezzanine, Movies Without Pity, Salon, and of course, here at RogerEbert.com.
+He is the troublemaker responsible for the Black History Mumf series at Big Media Vandalism.
+His work has also appeared in The Village Voice, Vulture, Cineaste Magazine, MovieMezzanine, Movies Without Pity, Salon, and of course, here at RogerEbert.com.

 Based in the NYC area, Odie enjoys writing code almost as much as he enjoys writing prose.
 Something is wrong with that guy.

 A review of the four-part docuseries from Spike Lee, starting Sunday on HBO.